Adaptive Estimation and Uniform Confidence Bands for Nonparametric Structural Functions and Elasticities: Technical Results and Proofs of Main Results

 The result now follows from part (i), step 2 of the proof of Theorem~\ref{lepski2}, which shows that $\inf_{p \in [\ul p,\ol p]} \inf_{h_0 \in \mc H^p} \big( J_n^*(p,E) \leq J_0(p,D) \big) \to 1$ with $J_n^*(p,E) \asymp (n/\log n)^{d/(2(p + \varsigma) + d)}$. \end{proof}

 \begin{proof}[Proof of Theorem~\ref{confsevere}] In some of what follows, we use the fact that the sieve dimensions for CDV wavelet bases are linked via $J^+ = 2^d J$ for $J \in \T$.
-We do so for notational convenience; a similar argument (but with more complicated notation) applies for B-spline bases.
+A similar argument (with more complicated notation) applies for B-spline bases.

 \underline{Part (ii):} First note by Lemma \ref{lem:gridtest} and the fact that $\bar J_{\max}(R) = \bar J_{\max}^*(R)$ (see (\ref{eq:Jmax*})) holds for any $R > 0$ for all $n$ sufficiently large (see part (ii), step 1 of the proof of Theorem \ref{lepski2}), we have that $J_{\max}^*(R_1) \leq \hat J_{\max} \leq J_{\max}^*(R_2)$ wpa1 $\mc H$-uniformly.